Alight Motion logo

 2. Search Alight Motion — developer: Alight Creative Inc.

-4. Authenticate with Face ID, Touch ID, or your Apple ID password
+4. Authenticate with Face ID, Touch ID, or Apple ID

 • iOS 14.4 or higher

-• iPhone 7 or newer (iPhone 6 and older are not supported)
+• iPhone 7 or newer (iPhone 6 and older not supported)

 Alight Motion for PC — Windows 10 & Windows 11

-This isn't as complicated as it sounds.
-Modern emulators install in minutes, and the Alight Motion experience inside them is close to using it on a real Android device.
+That said — emulators are not the pain they were five years ago.
+BlueStacks, LDPlayer, and NoxPlayer all install in a few minutes and the Alight Motion experience inside them is close to a real Android device.

-Best Emulator for Alight Motion on PC — BlueStacks vs LDPlayer vs NoxPlayer
+Best Emulator for Alight Motion on PC — Tested Comparison

-How to Install Alight Motion on Windows 10 / Windows 11 (Step-by-Step)
+How to Install Alight Motion on Windows 10 / 11 (Step-by-Step)

-This guide uses BlueStacks.
-The same general steps apply to LDPlayer and NoxPlayer.
+Using BlueStacks 5 — same general steps for LDPlayer and NoxPlayer.

 Minimum PC requirements: